NeonHugo/BairesListDemo/README.md

 > This structure will allow an expansion for the creation of new controls that can be customized.

-###  GetCardsListServerDataCWB / Trans_Env
-> This is a alternative way to access the WebService.
-These two files are not been used. if you want to use it make the following change in CardsList.Java

 ```sh
 mPresenter = new CardsListPresenter(new GetCardsListServerDataCWB(this));
 ```